 Friday evening, February 28: Doors open at 6:30pm for check-in registration.
 Conference begins at 7pm and runs until 8:30pm.

 Saturday, February 29: Conference runs 9am-5:30pm with time for breaks and lunch

 Conference Cost and Meal Plan

 The conference cost is $295 via online registration (cost includes Saturday mid-morning and mid-afternoon snacks and a $25 non-refundable registration fee).
 Online registration is available through noon on Friday, February 28.
 If you haven’t registered by then and still wish to attend, walk-in registrations will be accepted, space permitting, at the walk-in cost of $310.
 Check this page to ensure spaces remain before arriving for walk-in registration.

 For the convenience of workshop participants, we offer an optional meal plan consisting of Saturday breakfast (8-9am) and lunch (midday), served at the on-campus Threefold Cafe.
 You may sign up for the meal plan on your registration form.
 The $20 meal plan cost is non-refundable after 2/25/20.

 For every three registrations it makes, a school may send a fourth attendee for free (the fourth registration cost will be rebated after the conference takes place).
 Current Sunbridge program students receive 30% off the conference cost and Sunbridge program alumni receive 15% off; a discount code will appear on your registration form once you provide identifying information.
 Only one discount option may be applied.

-Campus housing is reserved directly through Threefold Educational Center.
+Campus housing and local accommodations are reserved directly through Threefold Educational Center.

 Contact Admissions and Summer Coordinator Barbara Vitale at email@example.com or 845-425-0055 x20.